Mukhachitram: Plot

+One day, when Raj is away, Maya finds Mahathi's phone.
+Out of curiosity, she unlocks it and checks its contents.
+She discovers several voice diaries recorded by Mahathi, which shockingly reveal that she had been abused and raped by Raj throughout their marriage.
+Outraged, Maya invites Raj's friend Satya (Chaitanya Rao Madadi) over, traps him, and threatens him with violence to uncover the truth about what happened between Mahathi and Raj.
+Satya reveals another shocking detail: when Mahathi once fought back against Raj's abuse, Raj's ego was hurt, and he decided to get rid of her.
+After Mahathi donated blood to Maya, Raj spiked her drink, causing her to faint and fall down the stairs.

+Maya decides to seek justice for Mahathi.
+She installs a CCTV camera in the house and tells Raj that she wants to role-play, in which she says no to him but he would force himself on her.
+Raj agrees.
+During the role-play, Raj attempts to rape Maya, but she resists.
+The situation escalates into a fight, and Maya calls the police.
+Using the CCTV footage as evidence, Maya—who is pretending to be Mahathi—accuses Raj of months-long abuse and rape.

+The case is soon brought to court but faces significant challenges, as marital rape is not recognized as rape in India.
+Maya's lawyer delivers an emotional and powerful speech in court, leading the judge to set a precedent by effectively criminalizing marital rape and sentencing Raj to 10 years in prison.

 Reception

 A critic from The Hindu wrote that "Mukhachitram makes a point about marital assault and the need to give the victim an empathetic hearing.
 If only it had been written, narrated and enacted better".
-A critic from 123telugu wrote that "On the whole, Mukhachitram has a relevant topic that works just in parts".
 Nelki Naresh Kumar for Hindustan Times rated 2.5 stars out of 5 stars and wrote "Ayesha Khan impresses with glamour.
 Vishvaksen guest-starred as a lawyer in the climax."
 Satya Pulagam for ABP News Telegu rated 2 stars of 5 stars and wrote "Chaitanya Rao's acting and dialogue delivery are good.
 His timing is laughable at times.
 Ayesha Khan stopped at the basics in acting.
 She still needs a lot of improvement.
 Ravi Shankar's voice helped with the role of a fire lawyer in acting."

 Home media

 The streaming rights of the film were acquired by Aha where the film premiered on 3 February 2023.